SimonS/adventofcode-answers/README.md

 WHERE GOOD INTENTIONS GO TO DIE.

-Current record, after 5 previous attempts: 10 days.
+Current record as of 2022: 14 days.